AshwinSundar/ashwinsundar/blog/prefer-markdown.md

 <img src = "/blog/assets/prefer-markdown/neopets-html.png" style="display: block; margin: auto; width: 90%" />
 <figcaption style = 'text-align: center'>Thank you, Neopets, for not changing the style of this page for 20 years.</figcaption>

 In college, I took advantage of self-hosting provided by the school to share my photography.
+I created some HTML files, uploaded images, and told the server where to find them.
 Thank you, Wayback Machine, for keeping [this snapshot](https://web.archive.org/web/20131122205041/http://ashiundar.bol.ucla.edu/).

 Recently, I re-wrote my entire personal website in raw HTML and about 20 lines of CSS.
 This site is remarkably simple by modern web standards - feel free to hit "Inspect" and peer at what's going on.
 It's not much.